jenkinsci/kubernetes-plugin/README.md

 Note that we only need to specify the things that are different.
 So, `ttyEnabled` and `command` are not specified, as they are inherited.
 Also the `golang` container will be added as is defined in the 'parent' template.

+#### Multiple Pod template inheritance

+Field `inheritFrom` may refer a single podTemplate or multiple separated by space.
+In the later case each template will be processed in the order they appear in the list *(later items overriding earlier ones)*.
+In any case if the referenced template is not found it will be ignored.

 ## Container Configuration
 When configuring a container in a pipeline podTemplate the following options are available: